uberpixel/Rayne/README.md

 Most functionality (like physics, path finding and UI) is added with optional modules.
 Not all included modules are fully working, some may not build at all.
 Modules can be found in the *Modules* directory.
 Some of the working modules are:
-* D3D12
+* D3D12 (Not maintained anymore, will eventually be removed.
+Use Vulkan instead.)
 * Vulkan
 * Metal
 * UI
 * OpenAL
 * Ogg
 * PhysX
+* OpenXR
-* Oculus (Requires the Oculus SDK to be downloaded and copied into the module folder!) - Only works with D3D12!
+* Oculus (Requires the Oculus SDK to be downloaded and copied into the module folder!) - Only works with D3D12! - Outdated, use OpenXR instead.
-* Oculus Mobile (Requires the Oculus Mobile SDK to be downloaded and copied into the module folder!) - Only works with Vulkan!
+* Oculus Mobile (Requires the Oculus Mobile SDK to be downloaded and copied into the module folder!) - Only works with Vulkan! - Outdated, use OpenXR instead.
-* OpenVR
+* OpenVR - Outdated, use OpenXR instead.
 * ENet
 * Recast
 * Assimp